valohai/ml-logos/README.md

 OpenVINO Toolkit
 ----------------

-OpenVINO seems to have no logo, so this is just the logotype, as on [the site](https://software.intel.com/en-us/openvino-toolkit?), set in Intel Clear Pro using Intel blue (#0071c5).
+openvino-toolkit.svg is based on the logotype, as on [the site](https://software.intel.com/en-us/openvino-toolkit?), set in Intel Clear Pro using Intel blue (#0071c5).

+openvino-2.svg is based on [this logo](https://01.org/sites/default/files/openvino-square.png).
+The text is set in Montreal Medium, which is not exactly the same, but very close.

 ImageNet